huggingface/datasets/docs/source/about_cache.rst

    When caching is disabled, use :func:`datasets.Dataset.save_to_disk` to save your transformed dataset or it will be deleted once the session ends.

-TO DO: Explain why it needs to be picklable to give the user more context.